wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-content-search/includes/3-manage-content-searches.md

 You can use Content Search to search for and delete email messages from all the mailboxes in your organization.

 The first step is to create and run a Content Search to find the messages that you want to remove from mailboxes in your organization.
-You can create the search by using the Content Search feature in the Microsoft 365 Compliance center or by running the **New-ComplianceSearch** and **Start-ComplianceSearch** cmdlets.
+You can create the search by using the Content Search feature in the Microsoft Purview compliance portal or by running the **New-ComplianceSearch** and **Start-ComplianceSearch** cmdlets.
 The messages that match the query for this search are deleted by running the **New-ComplianceSearchAction** cmdlet.

 > [!IMPORTANT]
 > When you run the **New-ComplianceSearchAction** cmdlet, the content locations that are searched in the Content Search must include only mailboxes and public folders.
 You can't include other locations in a search that deletes emails.

-After you've created and refined a Content Search to return the message that you want to remove, the final step is to connect to the Microsoft 365 Security &amp; Compliance Center PowerShell and then run the **New-ComplianceSearchAction** cmdlet to delete the message.
+After you've created and refined a Content Search to return the message that you want to remove, the final step is to connect to the Microsoft 365 Security &amp; compliance portal PowerShell and then run the **New-ComplianceSearchAction** cmdlet to delete the message.
 Deleted messages are moved to a user's Recoverable Items folder.

-**Additional reading**.
+**Further reading**.
 For more information, see [Search for and delete email messages in your Microsoft 365 organization - Admin Help](/microsoft-365/compliance/search-for-and-delete-messages-in-your-organization?azure-portal=true).